Are you a participant?

 What ‘Brainstorm Ideas’ Means

-Let’s start with the (often misunderstood) basics.
+Let’s start with the basics (that are often misunderstood).

 In its most simple form, brainstorming ideas is when a group of people come up with multiple ideas to an open-ended question.
 It usually goes something like this…